 Can’t sleep?
 These vitamins could be to blame

-Whether it’s another hour spent watching the clock tick down to dawn, or a restless night tossing and turning—never quite leaving the REM state—getting a good amount of decent shut-eye is no easy feat in modern life.
+Whether it’s another hour spent watching the clock tick down to dawn, or a restless night tossing and turning—getting a good amount of decent shut-eye is no easy feat in modern life.

 Along with looking at your bedtime habits, it’s also worth considering the fuel you’re putting in your body, as this affects your brain’s performance, your memory, your ability to learn, make decisions, regulates your mood—and even how you sleep.